Mandatory Swedish: Opinions

 Sentiments toward mandatory Swedish vary.
 Many prominent politicians (both Finnish- and Swedish-speaking) wholeheartedly support mandatory Swedish in schools, while others oppose it.
 There have been numerous petitions and other similar campaigns arranged by some small but dedicated organizations to pressure lawmakers into abolishing mandatory Swedish; however, to date, they have had no significant impact on the established policy.
 Thus, while the ongoing debate is often heated and passionate, the support for mandatory Swedish tuition remains strong enough among politicians for the government not to consider a change of policy.

 Mandatory Swedish is supported by most political parties in Finland, like the National Coalition Party, the Centre Party, the Social Democrats and the Left Alliance.
 The Finns Party opposes mandatory Swedish, and so does the youth wing of the National Coalition Party.

+The Finland-Swedish interest Swedish People's Party in Finland would like to increase the number of compulsory Swedish lessons by more than 50%, make Swedish compulsory again in matriculation essays and remove the obligation for Swedish-speaking civil servants to know how to speak Finnish properly.
+The party also demands that Finnish taxpayers' money be used to pay for a campaign in Sweden, Norway and Denmark to attract people to study in Swedish-speaking educational institutions in Finland.

+Anna-Maja Henriksson, a Finnish-Swedish politician specializing in language policy, former chairwoman of the Swedish People's Party, has also demanded that Swedish should be compulsory already in preschool (esikoulu/förskolan).
+It has not come true, but the demands of the Swedish People's Party of Finland have become even tougher: now the party demands that Swedish be taught as compulsory already in kindergarten.
+This was one of the election themes of the Swedish People's Party in the municipal elections held in spring 2025.

+President Alexander Stubb, at the time minister for foreign affairs, said in 2010 that Swedish should be taught from the first grade of primary school (from 2016 it is compulsory to start from the sixth grade, previously it started from the seventh).
+He has also said that he and his wife do not speak Finnish but only Swedish and English to their children.

 In 2013, the Confederation of Finnish Industries came out in favor of making Swedish teaching voluntary.
 They referred to a study which indicated that, in the future, Swedish will only be the tenth most important language to Finnish companies.
 According to Hufvudstadsbladet, the Confederation has subsequently changed their stance and no longer favors making Swedish voluntary, while maintaining the need for learning other languages.